 The campus offers a number of programs, including Nursing, Information Technology, Massage Therapy, Sport and Exercise Studies, Visual Communication and Design, and an award-winning Plant Science and Landscape Technology program.
 The Eastern Campus is also home to the College's Interior Design program.

-The campus provides a strong support system for students throughout their college experience through Student Financial Aid and Scholarships, the Counseling Center, the Career Center, the Student Success team, the Learning Commons (including the library, tutoring, the Testing Center and technology support), the Writing Center and the Alfred Lerner Veterans Services Center.
+The campus provides a strong support system for students throughout their college experience through Student Financial Aid and Scholarships, the Counseling Center, the Career Marketplace, the Student Success team, the Learning Commons (including the library, tutoring, the Testing Center and technology support), the Writing Center and the Alfred Lerner Veterans Services Center.

 The campus also features the Jack, Joseph and Morton Mandel Humanities Center, which provides a collaborative, problem-based learning environment with a focus on leadership development and community engagement for high-performing students.
 Additionally, the campus houses the 600-seat Simon and Rose Mandel Theatre and the Gallery East art gallery.
 Students and community members can also enjoy a healthy lifestyle with a gymnasium, indoor and outdoor tracks, a pool, a dance studio, a fitness center and the Massage Therapy Clinic.